sgenius/hammerspace-cards/README.md

 - Some cards have the legend *"Keep on dice = "*.
 In that case, before discarding, roll a dice; keep the card if your roll matches one of the numbers listed.
 - If an attack hits many players, wait until everybody has defended and substracted HP before getting your new cards.

+#### Cards and game flow
+*The following rules are optional and are best for **precise** players or for tournament-like play.
+In other cases, it's just better to let the players go with the flow.*

-**When getting new cards:**
+When getting new cards:

 - You may hold any new cards temporarily in your hand, facing you, while you decide if you're putting it face up or down.
 All other cards should remain on the table.
 - If you get a card you want to hide, and you already have one hidden card, you may flip the old card face up and put your new card face down on the table.
-- At the moment of putting a card down in the four-card row, it is also possible to shuffle (reorder) these cards.
+- At the moment of putting a card down in the four-card row, it is also possible to reorder these cards.

 It is not allowed to flip cards face up or down, or change the order they are in the row, at any other point during a turn.

 The order in which players take cards from the deck is unimportant.

 If the players start a turn without usable cards (ie. only have defense cards), they can discard their whole hand and get four new cards, but they lose that turn.

 When the main deck is depleted, shuffle and reuse the cards in the discard pile.